amaiya/ktrain/examples/README.md

 This pipe-delimited dataset consists of roughly 6000 hotel reviews in Chinese.
 The objective is to predict the positive or negative sentiment of each review.
 This notebook shows an example of using *ktrain* with non-English text.

+- [ChineseHotelReviews-nbsvm.ipynb](https://github.com/amaiya/ktrain/tree/master/examples/text):  Training a simple and fast NBSVM model on this dataset with bigram/trigram features can achieve a validation accuracy of **92%** with only 7 seconds of training.

 - [ChineseHotelReviews-fasttext.ipynb](https://github.com/amaiya/ktrain/tree/master/examples/text):  Using a fast and simple fasttext-like model to predict sentiment of Chinese-language hotel reviews.

 - [ChineseHotelReviews-BERT.ipynb](https://github.com/amaiya/ktrain/tree/master/examples/text):  BERT text classification to predict sentiment of Chinese-language hotel reviews.